flexycode/CCDATRCL/README.md

 Data structures and algorithms (DSA) are an important aspect of any programming language.
 Every language has its own data structures and its way of handling different types of algorithms.

+This course focuses on the use of data structures and algorithms for solving computing and real-life problems efficiently.
+This course covers the following data structures: dynamic arrays, list, stacks, queues, trees, graphs and maps.
+Analysis of time and space complexity of algorithmic solutions will also be covered

 ## 📋 Table of Contents

 - [Introduction](#-introduction)